This article originally appeared on VICE Spain.

 What a summer it's been, eh?
-All those days spent in the park, eating curiously cheap barbecue meats, drinking corner shop daiquiris and hoovering booger-sugar you can't actually afford – it must have been a real hoot.
+All those days spent in the park, eating curiously cheap barbecue meats, drinking corner shop daiquiris, possibly hoovering up powders you can't actually afford—it must have been a real hoot.
 Unfortunately, the season's all but over and it's time to re-enter the cruel realm of daily life.

-After having spent the best part of the holiday pummelling yourself with seasonal decadence however, you might find it hard to restore your body's temple-of-health status.
+After having spent the best part of three months pummeling yourself with seasonal decadence, you might find it hard to restore your body's temple-of-health status.
 I called nutrition specialist Cristina Muñoz Sedeño for advice on how to piece our booze-addled insides back together.

 VICE: As a specialist, what do you make of all this summer excess?